-At first, I just blindly made the entrelac piece with Lion Brand cotton yarns without knowing what to do with it.
+At first, I just blindly made the Entrelac piece with Lion Brand cotton yarns without knowing what to do with it.
 A few options ran through my mind… I could make a different kind of bag, cushion or throw pillow cover, maybe join a few pieces to become a baby blanket…. but ended up with an Entrelac Messenger Bag.

 Let’s make the Entrelac Messenger bag with the following free knitting pattern and tutorial, complete with lining-making instructions.